Adibayuluthfiansyah/Adibayuluthfiansyah/README.md

 ## Hi there I'm Adibayu Luthfiansyah
 Thanks for visiting my GitHub profile!
 I firmly believe that exceptional code should tackle genuine problems and generate meaningful impact.
 I'm driven by the vision of creating software that enhances communities and accelerates business success.
 Take a look around to see my ongoing adventure in the world of software development.
-Lately, I've been diving deep into **Web3** and blockchain technologies to expand my skillset.
+Lately, I've been diving deeper into **Web3 development**, focusing on **Solidity smart contracts** and blockchain fundamentals while maintaining strong Web2 engineering practices.
 Take a look around to see my ongoing adventure in the world of software development.

 ---